-Lecturer, University of Santo Tomas Pablito Baybado is a theology professor, the theology program lead of the graduate school, and a senior researcher at the University of Santo Tomas, Manila.
+Pablito Baybado Lecturer, University of Santo Tomas Pablito Baybado is a theology professor, the theology program lead of the graduate school, and a senior researcher at the University of Santo Tomas, Manila.
 He serves as the executive secretary of the Federation of Asian Bishops' Conferences-Office of Education and Faith Formation, associate secretary general of Religions for Peace Asia, coordinator of UniHarmony Partners Manila, and the secretary general of Religions for Peace Philippines.
 His research interests are interreligious dialogue, peace building, Asian theologies, and churches in Asia.

-Maria Filomena Singh Associate Justice, Supreme Court of the Philippines leadership background in judicial reform, legal education, and gender responsiveness.
+Maria Filomena Singh Associate Justice, Supreme Court of the Philippines Maria Filomena Singh earned her juris doctor from Ateneo de Manila University and a master of laws from American University in Washington, DC.
+She practiced law for ten years before joining the judiciary, serving in the Metropolitan Trial Court, Regional Trial Court, and Court of Appeals before she was appointed to the Supreme Court.
+Justice Singh has a strong leadership background in judicial reform, legal education, and gender responsiveness.
 As a lecturer and published author, she has received numerous accolades, including serving as a director for the Asia Pacific region of the International Association of Women Judges.

-Persida Rueda-Acosta Chief Public Attorney, Public Attorney's Office Persida Rueda-Acosta completed several prestigious programs at Harvard Kennedy School, including the senior executive fellows program, the senior executive program on national and international security, and the public financial management program.
+Persida Rueda-AcostaChief Public Attorney, Public Attorney's Office Persida Rueda-Acosta completed several prestigious programs at Harvard Kennedy School, including the senior executive fellows program, the senior executive program on national and international security, and the public financial management program.
 She also holds a professional certificate in international management and leadership from the International Centre for Parliamentary Studies and fellowships from the Salzburg Global Seminar (2023, 2009).
 A consistent top student throughout her academic career, she graduated cum laude with a BS general degree and received numerous accolades, including being a Presidential Civil Service Commission Scholar and University Scholar.
 Dr. Rueda-Acosta earned her doctor of social development degree from the University of the Philippines.
 Recognized for her expertise in legal aid and human rights advocacy, she has served as a law professor, intergovernmental expert, and resource person for international institutions such as IIJ, UNICEF, UNODC, UNDP, and USAID.
-Russian Federation Oleg Goncharov Director of the Public Relations Department, Euro-Asian Division of the General Conference of the Seventh-day Adventist Christian Church Oleg Goncharov is a prominent figure within the Seventh-day Adventist Church in Russia, currently serving as the director of public relations for the Euro-Asia Division.
-He is also deeply involved in interfaith and religious freedom advocacy.
-Mr. Goncharov is the general secretary of the Russian Association of Religious Freedom, where he advocates for the protection of religious values and freedoms across Russia.
-In 2017, he was elected to the Civic Chamber of the Russian Federation, a state advisory body.
-As part of his work in the Civic Chamber, he focuses on coordinating interethnic and interreligious relations, aiming to promote civil peace and harmony.
-His work has included advocating for the preservation of traditional spiritual and moral values, which he links closely to biblical teachings.
 Singapore

-Jaclyn Neo Associate Professor, National University of Singapore Jaclyn Neo is an associate professor of law and the director of the Centre for Asian Legal Studies at the National University of Singapore.
+Jaclyn NeoAssociate Professor, National University of Singapore Jaclyn Neo is an associate professor of law and the director of the Centre for Asian Legal Studies at the National University of Singapore.
 A scholar of comparative constitutional law as well as law and religion, she has won multiple research awards, including the International Journal of Constitutional Law's Best Article Prize in 2023.
 She has published in leading journals and is the editor or coeditor for more than 10 books and special journal issues.
 She has held several visiting positions, including at the Princeton School of Public and International Affairs, the University of Münster, Melbourne Law School, the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the University of Texas at Austin School of Law.
 Professor Neo serves on the editorial board of the Journal of Law and Religion, the Asian Journal of Comparative Law, Suprema (Revista de Estudos Constitucionais), and the ICONnect blog.
 She is also on multiple advisory boards of overseas academic institutions, including the North-Rhein Westphalia (Germany) Academy of International Affairs, the Chinese University of Hong Kong's Centre for Comparative and Transnational Law, and the University of Otago's Centre for Law and Society.
 Spain